jakobhuerner/jakobhuerner.github.io/_posts/2021-04-03-lightroom_quick_raw-jpeg-conversion.md

 - Manually added metadata like keywords or captions is not exported (camera EXIF are properly written into JPEGs)
 - There are no file naming options, the original file name will be used

-All in all, this options comes in handy in use cases as described above, if you just want the quickest possible conversion of your edited RAWs from Lightroom.
+All in all, this options comes in handy in use cases as described above, when you just want the quickest possible conversion of your edited RAWs from Lightroom.